Margaret Pole, Countess of Salisbury: Governess to Mary Tudor

 In 1516, Margaret became godmother of the King's and Queen's daughter Mary and stood sponsor for her confirmation.
-In 1520 she was also appointed as Lady governess to Mary, a position of great honour and prestige that solidified her as a powerful force for patronage.
-In July 1521, when her sons were caught up in the Duke of Buckingham's treason conviction, she was dismissed from her appointment.
+In 1520 she was also appointed as Lady governess to Mary, after Margaret Bryan, a position of great honour and prestige that solidified her as a powerful force for patronage.
+In July 1521, when her sons were caught up in the Duke of Buckingham's treason conviction, she was dismissed from her appointment and replaced by Amy Boleyn.

 It had been restored to her by 1525, when Margaret was reappointed governess to the Princess at Ludlow Castle in Shropshire.
 Margaret and the Princess spent the Christmases of 1529 and 1530 at court.
 During her time as governess, Margaret became like "a second mother" to Mary.

 Margaret was initially amongst a group of high ranking noblewomen who openly opposed the King's divorce from Catherine of Aragon.
 Others were Mary Tudor, Duchess of Suffolk, the King's sister; Elizabeth Howard, Duchess of Norfolk; Gertrude Courtenay, Marchioness of Exeter; and Anne Grey, Baroness Hussey.
 This soured Margaret's relationship with Henry.

 When Mary was declared illegitimate in 1533, Margaret refused to give Mary's gold plate and jewels back to the King.
 Mary's Chamberlain John Hussey, 1st Baron Hussey of Sleaford, wrote to Thomas Cromwell that “in no wyse she wyll as yete deliyver to Mistress Frances the jewells for anything that I can say or doo onlesse that yt may please you to obteyne the kings letters unto hyr in that behalf.”

 Mary's household was broken up at the end of 1533 and Margaret asked if she could serve Mary at her own cost, but this was not permitted.
 When the Imperial Ambassador, Eustace Chapuys, suggested two years later that Mary be handed over to Margaret, Henry refused, calling Margaret "a fool, of no experience".
 She was also unwell for several months during this time, in her sickbed at Bisham.
 She eventually capitulated and accepted the King's annulment, the Act of Supremacy, and the Act of Succession, and her household were instructed to comply.